Gabriella439/macos-builder/README.md

 # Bootstrap a Linux build VM on macOS

-This repository provides a way to bootstrap a Linux builder for Nix on macOS without relying on an existing Linux builder.
+This repository provides a way to bootstrap a NixOS Linux build VM running on macOS without relying on an existing NixOS builder.
+You can then in turn use that NixOS build VM to to build and run other NixOS VMs on macOS.

 ## Requirements